 Your skin is extra sensitive when pregnant.
 Be careful not to get an uncomfortable (not to mention dangerous) sunburn by wearing SPF from head to toe- and reapply often.

-Have a tip on staying cool in the summer while pregnant?
+Have a tip on surviving the heat while pregnant in the summer while pregnant?
 Please leave a comment to help out other expecting mommas!